Buying Your First Touring Caravan

 Take the Plunge!!!

 Caravan holidays are fun!
 Many tourers are out all year in all weathers, enjoying everything our beautiful country has to offer, no matter what the season.
-Others, like me, wait longingly for the treasured moment the weather forecaster tells us all the sun is going to shine.
+Others, like me, wait longingly for the treasured moment the weather forecaster predicts that the sun is going to shine.
 Then I am off like a deranged squirrel, gathering everything I need, booking pitches and loading the caravan.
 I am an expert at it now and I can be away in an hour if I have to.
-My grandchildren, are trained to do the same and I pick them up on the way, or more often than not they are waiting with their bags at the end of the road.
-We just love the freedom of being able to go away, whenever we like, without having to remortgage the house!
+My grandchildren are trained to do the same, and I pick them up on the way—or, more often than not, they are waiting with their bags at the end of the road.
+We just love the freedom of being able to go away whenever we like, without having to remortgage the house!

 Choosing a Caravan

 It seems sensible to me, not to splash out on a brand new, top of the range caravan unless you know exactly what you are after or have money to burn.
 Personally, I would set a reasonable budget (anything between £1,000 and £10,000) for your first van.
 Staying within that range means you are not going to lose a fortune if the layout turns out to be unsuitable, or you find that you would like to do something else with your money.
 The market for used caravans in the UK is really good and you should be able to part-exchange or sell privately, quite easily.